thejohnpage/instrumental-test/README.md

 ## Notes
 This is a complete application based on the nodeJS/express Typescript template from https://www.npmjs.com/package/express-generator-typescript with auth.

+See the last section for an alternative design and the trade-offs.
 ## Installation
 It should be possible to clone this repo and `run npm install`.
 To start the application locally with the correct environment `npm run start:dev`